Employee spotlights

 Honoring the experience of military community employees

-Three of our employees share their unique experiences in both the military and corporate worlds: CJ as an active service member, Rhonda as a veteran, and Shelby as a military parent.
+Two of our employees share their unique experiences in both the military and corporate worlds—Andrew as a veteran and Karen as a military parent.

-One common theme: They feel their experience is supported and valued at Principal.
+One common theme: They feel their experience is recognized and respected at Principal.

 Military journey